richlegrand/dash/README.md

 1. You want to communicate the state to the client(s).
 In general, the state can change both because of client interactions and independent of client interactions.
 2. You want the client(s) to modify/affect the state.

 (1) can be challenging because there’s no push mechanism in Dash.
-We’ve played with [adding (hacking) a WebSocket before](https://community.plotly.com/t/triggering-callback-from-within-python/23321/6) and that has worked reasonably well as long as there’s a single client.
+We [added (hacked) a WebSocket](https://community.plotly.com/t/triggering-callback-from-within-python/23321/6) and that worked reasonably well as long as there was a single client.
 (2) isn’t a problem as long as there’s a single client.

-So enforcing a single client sounds like it might be a reasonable solution.
-This restriction can be challenging to enforce though, and multiple clients/users/connections are usually a desirable feature.
+So keeping things limited to a single client sounds like it might be a reasonable solution.
+This limitation can be challenging to enforce though, and multiple clients/users/connections are usually a desirable feature.

-With shared callbacks the state changes are distributed to clients automatically, and clients can safely modify the state.
+With shared callbacks the state changes are distributed to clients automatically, and multiple clients can safely modify the state.

 ### Issues with HTTP requests and ordering

 One of the first problems we noticed with Dash was that the brightness slider on our camera would act flakey -- the brightness slider would be at 100% but the camera would only be 87% brightness because the most recent callback was 87%.
-The reason for this: each slider update from the client is sent as a separate HTTP request, and the receive order, while usually correct, sometimes isn't correct -- the 100% message might be received _before_ the 87% message.
-This is the nature of HTTP requests -- the ordering isn't guaranteed.
-It isn’t a problem within the normal Dash scheme of things, it’s only a problem when the server needs messages to be delivered in order (e.g. when you are interacting with a device.)
+The reason for this: each slider update from the client is sent as a separate HTTP request, and the receive order, while usually correct, sometimes isn't correct -- the 100% message might be received _before_ the 87% message.  *This is the nature of HTTP requests -- the ordering isn't guaranteed.*  It isn’t a problem within the normal Dash scheme of things, it’s only a problem when the server needs messages to be delivered in order (e.g. when you are interacting with a device.)

 The issue is fixed by using a WebSocket to send component updates.
 The WebSocket guarantees ordering, and it's faster -- see [benchmarks](#benchmarks).